codaley/objectdet-yolov5/README.md

 ## Project Setup and Folder Structure

 After downloading the repository, you will notice the folder structure includes custom folders prefixed with `_` for easy identification.
-Ensure you extract the files correctly to avoid nested folders (`Downloads/objectdet-yolov5-master/objectdet-yolov5-master`).
+Ensure you extract the files correctly to avoid nested folders (i.e., `Downloads/objectdet-yolov5-master/objectdet-yolov5-master`).
 The final structure should look like this:

 ```
 Downloads/